awsdocs/amazon-ecr-user-guide/doc_source/getting-started-cli.md

 After you have installed and configured the AWS CLI, authenticate the Docker CLI to your default registry\.
 That way, the docker command can push and pull images with Amazon ECR\.
 The AWS CLI provides a get\-login\-password command to simplify the authentication process\.

+The `get-login-password` is the preferred method for authenticating to an Amazon ECR private registry when using the AWS CLI\.
+Ensure that you have configured your AWS CLI to interact with AWS\.
+For more information, see [AWS CLI configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) in the *AWS Command Line Interface User Guide*\.

-To authenticate Docker to an Amazon ECR registry with get\-login\-password, run the aws ecr get\-login\-password command\.
-When passing the authentication token to the docker login command, use the value `AWS` for the username and specify the Amazon ECR registry URI you want to authenticate to\.
+When passing the Amazon ECR authorization token to the docker login command, use the value `AWS` for the username and specify the Amazon ECR registry URI you want to authenticate to\.
 If authenticating to multiple registries, you must repeat the command for each registry\.
 **Important**
 If you receive an error, install or upgrade to the latest version of the AWS CLI\.
-For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.
 + [get\-login\-password](https://docs.aws.amazon.com/cli/latest/reference/ecr/get-login-password.html) \(AWS CLI\)

   ```